The Old Catholic Church

 THE NETHERLANDS CHURCH

-THE REFORMATION ERA
+THE REFORMATION ERA and the UTRECHT CHURCH

-While peace existed between the Netherlands Church and the civil government, the "counter-reformation" movement attempted to "re-Romanize" the Dutch Church.
+While an uneasy peace existed between the Netherlands Church and the civil government, the "counter-reformation" movement attempted to "re-Romanize" the Dutch Church.
 The Dutch resisted strongly.
-Contrary to prior guarantees, Papal forces intervened on the side of the Counter-reformists.
-The Church in Holland was effectively isolated; its appeals to Church General Council ignored.
-In 1724, due to politics in Europe, the See of Utrecht had been vacant for many years.
-The Dutch had no bishops.
-In that year they prevailed upon Dominique Marie Varlet (a Franciscan Missionary Bishop) to consecrate Cornelius Steenoven as Archbishop of Utrecht.
-What had been de jure autonomous became in fact an independent Catholic Church.
+Contrary to prior guarantees, starting in 1592, Papal forces intervened on the side of the Counter-reformists (Jesuits).
+The Church in Holland was isolated by interdict; its appeals to Church General Council ignored.

 THE MOVE FROM ISOLATION